roulzhq/Codebook/README.md

 If you ever used Jupyter notebooks you know that they are just awesome!
 But I also see some major disadvantages in them:
 - It's not online (JupyterHub is only somewhat a solution to this)
 - The notebooks are not easy to versionize
-- You can send the notebook around, but then your colleagues and your boss need to run it, install packages and... urgh)
+- You can send the notebook around, but then your colleagues and your boss need to run it, install packages and... urgh
-- It's not nice to present.
+- It's not nice to present to others.
+Sending notebooks to managers does not make them happy most of the time.

 Codebook wants to solve those issues by making it easy to use.
 You know, like it's 2020